ray-project/ray/doc/source/tune-searchalg.rst

     $ pip install nevergrad

-Keep in mind that nevergrad is a Python 3.6+ library.
+Keep in mind that ``nevergrad`` is a Python 3.6+ library.

-This algorithm requires using an optimizer provided by Nevergrad, of which there are many options.
+This algorithm requires using an optimizer provided by ``nevergrad``, of which there are many options.
 A good rundown can be found on their README's `Optimization <https://github.com/facebookresearch/nevergrad>`__ section.
-You can use NevergradSearch like follows:
+You can use ``NevergradSearch`` like follows:

 .. code-block:: python